https://hgic.clemson.edu/

 Clemson University – USDA Cooperative Extension Slide Series

 Scale adults are the most noticeable stage on plants, and these may be white, gray, or brown.
-Adult scales may be round, pear-shaped, or oyster-shell shaped but vary somewhat depending on the species.
-They secrete a waxy protective covering over their body, which makes control difficult.
-Some or all life stages of the scale may be found throughout the year (eggs, crawlers or immatures, nymphs, and adults).
+Adult scales may be round, pear-shaped, or oyster-shell shaped, but vary somewhat depending on the species.

-Armored scales do not produce honeydew as do soft scales.
-The test (hard covering over the adult armored scales) will often have concentric rings or overlapping layers.
-Some soft scales may also have a hard covering present, but it will be smooth or with ridges but no overlapping layers.
+Some soft scales may also have a hard covering that is smooth or ridged, with no overlapping layers.
 Flip an adult scale over, and if there is a separate soft body beneath the hard shell, it is an armored scale.

 Identification of the scale is important as it may aid in better control.
 A sample of the infested plant material may be taken to the local Clemson Extension Service county office.
 From there, it will be sent to the Plant & Pest Diagnostic Clinic at Clemson University for accurate insect identification.